ModiaSim/ModiaMedia.jl/README.md

 ## Installation

-This package is currently under development and is not yet registered in METADATA.
+This package is currently under development and is not yet registered.
 Julia 1.7 is required.
 Installation is performed via:

 ```julia